smitelli/cosmodoc/src/content/topics/pc-speaker-sound-format/index.md

 Entry Name   | Description
 -------------|------------
-SOUNDS.MNI   | PC speaker sound effects 1&ndash;23.
+SOUNDS.MNI   | PC speaker sound effects 1--23.
-SOUNDS2.MNI  | PC speaker sound effects 24&ndash;46.
+SOUNDS2.MNI  | PC speaker sound effects 24--46.
-SOUNDS3.MNI  | PC speaker sound effects 47&ndash;65.
-Contains silence data for effects 66&ndash;69, which are loaded (but never used) by the game.
+SOUNDS3.MNI  | PC speaker sound effects 47--65.
+Contains silence data for effects 66--69, which are loaded (but never used) by the game.

-{{< note >}}
-When all three sound files are loaded into the game's memory, the sound effect numbers are 1-indexed.
-Whenever a sound file is analyzed directly in this document, the sound effect numbers are 0-indexed.
+{{% note %}}When all three sound files are loaded into the game's memory, the sound effect numbers are 1-indexed.
+Whenever a sound file is analyzed directly in this document, the sound effect numbers are 0-indexed.{{% /note %}}
-{{< /note >}}

 Some sources call these **Inverse Frequency Sound Format** files because the data words are inversely related to the frequency of the tone that is played.
 The format was most likely designed by id Software, first appearing in both _Commander Keen in Invasion of the Vorticons_ for Apogee and _Shadow Knights_ for Softdisk.
 This format, and variations built from it, was used in Apogee and Softdisk games throughout the early 1990s.